DataIntellectTech/TorQ/docs/Overview.md

         also gives the flexibilty of compressing user-specified tables and/or columns of those tables with different parameters if required, and also offers decompression.

+    11. Data Access API: A streamlined method to retrieve data across a variety of vanilla and exotic processes.

 AquaQ TorQ will wrap easily around kdb+tick and therefore around any tickerplant, RDB, HDB or real time processing application.
 We currently have several customised processes of our own: